RoyVoetman/laravel-flash-alerts/README.md

 # Laravel Flash Alerts
-Automatically flash success alerts in your resource controllers: `store`, `update` and `destroy` methods.
+This packages will automatically flash success messages to the session when a controllers: `store`, `update` or `destroy` was successfully executed.

+An execution is considered successful when no exceptions where raised and there are no messages defined in the current session under the key `warning`.

 [![Latest Version](https://img.shields.io/packagist/v/royvoetman/laravel-flash-alerts.svg?style=flat-square)](https://packagist.org/packages/royvoetman/laravel-flash-alerts)
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)